dwbasta/EntraCustomExtensionCommunity/LifeCycle Workflow/Templates/Privilege account Leaver.md

 #### Using Azure Portal

-1. Open your Logic App: `lcw-admin-mover-extension`
+1. Open your Logic App: `lcw-admin-leaver-extension`
 2. Navigate to **Settings** → **Identity**
 3. Under **System assigned** tab:
    - Toggle **Status** to **On**